-The practicum in Clinical Mental Health Counseling is attempted after the completion of a minimum of 24 credits of coursework to include the prerequisites COUN 501, 502, 503, 504, & 509.
-It provides for the development of individual and group counseling skills under supervision.
-The practicum consists of 100 clock hours and must (1) include a minimum of 40 hours of direct service work with clientele appropriate to the student's program; (2) include a minimum of one hour per week of individual supervision by a program faculty member; (3) include a minimum of one and one-half hours per week of group supervision by program faculty with other students in practicum; (4) include a variety of professional activities other than direct service work; (5) allow the student to obtain audio- and/or videotapes of interactions with clientele for use in individual and group supervision; (6) allow the student to gain supervised experience in the use of a variety of professional resources such as appraisal instruments, computer software, print and digital media, and professional literature; and (7) include formal evaluation of the student's performance by a program faculty member.
+The Practicum in Rehabilitation Counseling [COUN 591] is attempted in the semester immediately prior to enrollment in the internship.
+A full-time student is expected to complete 30 credits of coursework to include the prerequisites COUN 501, 502, 503, 504, & 509 prior to the practicum.
+The practicum provides for the development of individual and group counseling skills under supervision.
+It consists of 100 clock hours and must [1] include a minimum of 40 hours of direct service work with clientele appropriate to the student's program (individuals with disabilities); [2] include a minimum of one hour per week of individual supervision by a program faculty member; [3] include an minimum of one and one-half hours per week of group supervision by program faculty with other students in similar practicum; [4] include a variety of professional activities other than direct service work; [5] allow the student to obtain audio- and/or videotapes of interactions with clientele for use in individual and group supervision; [6] allow the student to gain supervised experience in the use of a variety of professional resources such as appraisal instruments, computers, print and non-print media, professional literature, and research; and [7] include formal evaluation of the student's performance by a program faculty member, off-site supervisor, and self-evaluation.
+Please note: Practicum is a pre-requisite to internship.